 These secretions can also hinder the movement of cilia in the lungs.
 Babies with CF are therefore at higher risk for respiratory problems, poor weight gain, and pancreatic problems.

 The average life expectancy in 2006 of someone suffering from Cystic Fibrosis was predicted to be 37 years, but there are many varying degrees of severity.

 • The baby tastes salty when you kiss him/her.
 This is because babies with CF have higher levels of salt in their sweat.

-• Signs of Cystic Fibrosis may include a baby’s stools turning greasy, frothy or very bad smelling when solid foods are introduced.
+• Signs of Cystic Fibrosis may include a baby’s stools turning greasy, frothy or nasty smelling when solid foods are introduced.

-• One of the very common symptoms of Cystic Fibrosis, is when baby develops a chronic cough.
+• One of the common symptoms of Cystic Fibrosis is when a baby develops a chronic cough.